up42/docs/source/FAQ/general.rst

  + The same applies to algorithms.

-Even if there are *restrictions* we are still making it available for, potentially anyone, to access that data and algorithms.
+Even if there are *restrictions* we are still making it available for, potentially, anyone to access that data and algorithms.
 This is a step in the direction of democratizing access to them: that so far has been quite hard to get for most companies and individuals.